mikbe/commandable/README.md

       readme            : displays the readme file (default) v            : <xor> Application Version
      version            : <xor> Application Version
-      widget [path]     : Downloads a fully working app demonstrating how to use Commandable with RSpec and Cucumber help            : you're looking at it now
+        help            : you're looking at it now

 ### Complete demonstration app and some example classes ###
-For a fully working example with RSpec and Cucumber tests run this command:

-    $ commandable widget [path]

-In addition **Commandable** uses **Commandable** for its own command line options so you can also look at the `lib/commandable/app_controller.rb class` for an example.
+**Commandable** uses **Commandable** for its own command line options so you can look at the `lib/commandable/app_controller.rb` class for an example.

-If you would like to see a bunch of simple classes that demonstrate **Commandable**'s uses run:
+If you would like to see a bunch of simple classes that demonstrate how to use **Commandable** run:

     $ commandable examples [path]